Coalgebraic $K$-theory: Coalgebras and their algebraic TEXT -theories

-Given a $k$-algebra $A$, there is a theory $G^k(A)$: the algebraic $K$-theory of finite dimensional representations of a $k$-algebra $A$.
-In other words, $G^k(A)$ is the algebraic $K$-theory spectrum of the abelian category $\Mod_A^\fd$ of right $A$-modules that are finite dimensional as vector spaces.
+As defined by Swan, the algebraic $G$-theory of a $k$-algebra $A$, denoted $G^k(A)$, is the algebraic $K$-theory spectrum of the abelian category $\Mod_A^\fd$ of right $A$-modules that are finite dimensional as vector spaces \cite{swan}.
 We shall see below that $G^c(C)$ is more closely related to $G^k(A)$ than to $G(A)$.
 When $A$ is a finite dimensional $k$-algebra, then $G^k(A)$ is simply $G(A)$.
 A particular example of interest is when $A=k\Gamma$, the group algebra of a group $\Gamma$.
 In this case, $G^k(k\Gamma)$ is referred to as Swan theory \cite{swan}.
 See \cref{sec: app to swan theory} for more details.